 The Christadelphians are a relatively small religious group of people who follow the faith and beliefs of the first century Christians as recorded in the Bible.
 We believe the Bible to be the inspired word of God and it is our only guide.

-Christadelphians have been in existence for over 150 years.
+Christadelphians have been in existence for over 170 years.
 The name “Christadelphian” comes from two Greek words that mean “brothers and sisters in Christ”.
-We are located in many countries of the world, including the United Kingdom, North America, Europe, Australia, New Zealand, South-East Asia and Africa.
+We are located in around 120 countries around the world, including the United Kingdom, North America, Europe, Australia, New Zealand, South-East Asia and Africa.
 Like the early Christians, we meet in homes, rented rooms and our own halls.

 Each congregation is called an ‘ecclesia’ (the Greek New Testament word for church).
 We have no paid clergy or church hierarchy.
 Members of each congregation are addressed as 'brother' or 'sister' and all are involved in organising our ecclesial activities.
 Members contribute their time and energy voluntarily in service to God.
 A strong common belief binds our brotherhood together.